 License Key – Add your license key here.
 When the license is added,

 <hidden> will be seen in the box.
-Click Remove Key to remove the key and return to Trial mode.
+Click Remove Key to remove the key and return to Trial mode (or select the text and hit delete).
 To add a new key (e.g when upgrading), click Remove Key and paste your new key in the box.

 This section provides directory information.
 Click Choose to change where the following files should be stored.
 Right-click in the file path to open the folder in Finder or Explorer.